Massive jobs surprise: US economy added 528,000 jobs in July - KTVZ

 Friday’s employment snapshot marks the 19th consecutive month of job growth and is the highest monthly gain since the economy added 714,000 jobs in February.
 July’s job totals outpace the average monthly gain of 388,000 jobs of the past four months, BLS data shows.

-The employment growth was widespread across sectors, with leisure and hospitality seeing some of the biggest gains.
+The employment growth was widespread across sectors, with health care and leisure and hospitality seeing some of the biggest gains.
 However, employment in that key service sector is still more than 1 million jobs below its pre-pandemic level, according to the BLS.

+Of the 528,000 jobs added, the lion’s share of the gains were in private-sector service-providing areas, including 122,000 in education and health services; 96,000 in leisure and hospitality (including 74,000 in restaurants and bars); and 89,000 in the professional and business services sector.

+Prior to Friday’s report, which also included upward revisions totaling 28,000 jobs for May and June, the nation was about 524,000 jobs short of the employment level seen in February 2020.

 Economists had expected the labor market to show some cooling as it not only got closer to recovering the more than 20 million jobs lost during the pandemic but also reflected a broader slowdown in economic activity.